 Alternative 3: Approval of the proposed action with additional conditions of approval would allow the applicant to undertake the proposed activities; however, the applicant must not take such stunned or killed reef fish on board their vessels.
 Impacts on fish from the proposed action (e.g., hearing loss or behavioral disruption from underwater explosions), are expected to be short-term, localized and not lead to significant impacts.
-Although the conditions of approval outlined in Chapter 2.4 would be included, their implementation will decrease the potential for effects to fish from the proposed action.
+The implementation of conditions of approval outlined in Chapter 2.4 will decrease the potential for effects to fish from the proposed action.

-Conclusion: Although the proposed action could impact fish resources, the expected impacts are nonsignificant due to the transient nature of the disturbance and the limited area affected.
+Conclusion: Although the proposed action could impact fish resources, proper adherence to the conditions of approval and monitoring measures would prevent or lessen the impacts of the proposed action on fish resources.

 3.5.
-BENTHIC BIOLOGICAL RESOURCES
+Benthic Biological Resources